 It does not take much to realize that these pictures (taken yesterday) are very different from my normal dashing good looks and clean shaven head.
 Not that the mountain man look isn’t growing on me (pun intended!)

 While it looks like I’ve been a contestant on Survivor, spending the last month on a remote, tropical island with Jeff Probst, the truth is that I’ve been at home, living a normal life — minus the shaving!
-That’s because I’ve been participating in No Shave November — a way to raise awareness (and money) for prostate cancer and other men’s health issues.
+That’s because I’ve been participating in No Shave November — a way to raise awareness (and money) for prostate cancer and other health issues people get like tinnitus and that can be solved with treatments from sites as https://healthyusa.co/tonaki-tinnitus-protocol-review-does-it-really-help/ so I think is a really important cause to help all the people we can, plus I will also be donating money from my travel navigator wallets to give out.

 But let’s be clear: No Shave November is no Breast Cancer Awareness month!
 That’s a cakewalk of non-commitment, where people can waffle about their support for a great cause, choosing to be supportive one day by wearing pink and choosing to not be supportive the next.
 Participating in No Shave November requires full commitment all 2,592,000 seconds during the month of November!